ReadShade/ReadShade/source/addons/shadertoggler.rst

    In-game screenshot with the Chromatic Aberration effect now disabled.

-The shader should now be disabled.
-Repeat the process for other shaders in the game.
+The shader should now be off.
+Do this again for any other shaders in the game.

 7. Saving Your Progress
 -----------------------

-Click the :guilabel:`Save all Toggle Groups` button to save your progress:
+Click the :guilabel:`Save all Toggle Groups` button to save what you've done:

 .. figure:: shadertoggler/shadertoggler15.png

    Screenshot of the :guilabel:`Save all Toggle Groups` button.

-The save file will be located where the game exe/add-on is.
-Here is an example of what the save file might look like:
+The save file will be in the same folder as the game's executable or the add-on.
+Here's an example of what the save file might look like:

 .. code-block:: ini